3lokai/maze-app/docs/development/git-workflow.md

 ## Overview

-This document outlines the Git workflow for v1+ development of the Maze App, incorporating CodeRabbit for automated code reviews and quality assurance.
+This document outlines the Git workflow for v1+ development of the Maze App, incorporating CodeRabbit (GitHub App) for automated code reviews and quality assurance.

 ## Branching Strategy